lisboajs/community/README.md

 ## Sponsorships

-* We are always looking for beer, snacks and food for the events, developers are hungry folks :) If you are able to sponsor please reach out to us through this repo by [opening an issue with the label 'sponsor'](https://github.com/lisboajs/community/issues/new?labels=sponsor) or by emailing us at lisboajs@outono.org.
+* We are always looking for beer, snacks and food for the events, developers are hungry folks :) If you are able to sponsor please reach out to us through this repo by [opening an issue with the label 'sponsor'](https://github.com/lisboajs/community/issues/new?labels=sponsor) or by emailing us at hi@lisboajs.org.

 ## Venue

-* If you have a venue available to host a meetup, please do share!
+* If you have a venue available to host an event, please do share!
 [Open a issue in this repo with the label 'venue'](https://github.com/lisboajs/community/issues/new?labels=venue).

 ## Talks && Workshops